-- Return of capital: During this first tier, 100% of distributions are allocated to the limited partners until each one has recovered all of their initial investment capital.
+- Return of capital: In this first tier, limited partners receive 100% of distributions until they reach their initial investment.

-- Preferred return: After their initial capital contributions have been fully recovered, limited partners continue to collect 100% of distributions until their preferred rate of return has been reached.
-The rate of return varies by agreement, but most limited partners elect for a hurdle rate of 7% to 9%.
+- Preferred return: Limited partners continue to collect 100% of distributions up to their preferred rate of return.
+The rate of return varies by agreement, but most limited partners choose a hurdle rate between 7% and 9%.

-- Carried interest: During this final tier, the sponsor receives a certain percentage of the remaining distributions as carried interest.
+- Carried interest: In this final tier, the sponsor receives a certain percentage of the remaining distributions as carried interest.
 Limited partners collect the rest.

 Equity waterfalls generally fall into one of two categories: European or American.

 European equity waterfalls